bacadra/pulsar-navigation-panel/README.md

 ## Section folding

 There are functions which provide fold actions (fold, unfold or toggle) of sections.
 The special future is to collapse all section to create a view like table of content.
+You may be interested in following commands:

+* `navigation-pane:fold-section-at-n`: fold last section at level *n*

+* `navigation-pane:fold-section`: fold current section

+* `navigation-pane:unfold-current`: unfold current section

+* `navigation-pane:fold-toggle`: toggle fold of current section

+* `navigation-pane:fold-as-TOC`: fold all section but in nested form

+* `navigation-pane:unfold-all`: unfold all sections

 ## Real section level

 The package introduces the concept of multi-level headers.
 The user enters a tag with a level, which indicates **the maximum level** of the text associated with a given tag.
 The true level of the header will be determined when building the header tree using the rule that the header can have a level at most one greater than its predecessor.
 For example, if you enter a level 1 heading, then a level 2 heading, then a level 5 heading, then the real level of the last heading will be 3.
 The marker designations are for real headers.

+## regex testing

+In order to search for markers in a text editor, all lines of the editor are tested by global regular expressions.
+If the global expression returns a positive search result, the matched lines are further prepared.
+Global expressions can be found below, different for each scope.

+You can test and analyze regex's below at [regex101](https://regex101.com/).
+Just select flavor as `ECMAScript (JavaScript)` and paste statement.

 ## Customize the appearance